 Nearly 40 percent of the visitors to this site arrive by mobile devices or tablets.
 The original site — first uploaded in 2008 — was not mobile friendly.
 The new design should work very well for those of you who rely on your phones — although the photos still look best when seen on a big screen.

 We hope to develop this page for sharing news and views about North Bennington.
-It is not going to be a traditional calendar — more of a forum for ideas and news of special items.
+It is not going to be simply an events calendar — more a combination of special listings and a forum for postings about matters of village concern.
 Please be in touch if you would like to contribute or have suggestions!
 And please explore this site, even if you have done so many times before.
 There is a lot to discover here about the Village of North Bennington.